-In the following discussion and analysis, we measure market risk related to our market sensitive assets and liabilities based on changes in interest rates, equity market prices and foreign currency exchange rates using a sensitivity analysis.
-This analysis estimates the potential changes in estimated fair value based on a hypothetical 100 basis point change (increase or decrease) in interest rates, or a 10% change in equity market prices or foreign currency exchange rates.
-We believe that these changes in market rates and prices are reasonably possible in the near-term.
-In performing the analysis summarized below, we used market rates as of December 31, 2022.
-We modeled the impact of changes in market rates and prices on the estimated fair values of our market sensitive assets and liabilities as follows:
+In the following discussion and analysis, we measure market risk related to our market sensitive assets and liabilities based on changes in interest rates.
+This analysis estimates the potential changes in estimated fair value based on a hypothetical 100 basis point change (increase or decrease) in interest rates.
+We believe that these changes in interest rates are reasonably possible in the near-term.
+In performing the analysis summarized below, we used interest rates as of December 31, 2023.